strandgeek/dmedia-manager/contract/README.md

 ```

-So every time a user tries to access the MediaManager component in a dApp, a query in that method will be made and so the user will be authorized or blocked.
+So every time a user tries to access the MediaManager component in a dApp, a call to that method will be made and so the user will be authorized or blocked.

 ### Examples